nyeager16/epiclang/README.md

-# EpicLang
+# InputQuest

-EpicLang is a Django-based web application designed to enhance language learning using the **comprehensible input** methodology.
+InputQuest is a Django-based web application designed to enhance language learning using the **comprehensible input** methodology.
 It currently supports **Polish** and aims to make language acquisition efficient and engaging through personalized video content, vocabulary tracking, and integrated flashcard reviews.

 ---